 Great success has always been forensically examined for bits of information that may be useful to others.
 Although not everyone can aspire to reach the heights of a Bezos or a Ma, their personal leadership philosophy can be emulated by even the smallest of business entrepreneurs.
 With Jack Ma, it was all about developing a cohesive group of managers.

 Setting organizational goals is a primary requirement to develop cohesiveness in the management team.
-In order for the organization to actually fulfill their goals and objectives requires: clarity, conciseness, attainability, measurement, time specificity, definition of responsibility and prioritization.
+In order for the organization to actually fulfill its goals and objectives requires clarity, conciseness, attainability, measurement, time specificity, definition of responsibility and prioritization.
 Objectives are statements of intent, like sales and profit growth, new products/services introduction, new market penetration and expansion from mergers and acquisitions.
 Goals provide quantifiable specifics for the objectives like 10% sales growth,15% profit increase, etc.

 Guidelines in setting goals and objectives: